 2. Reduced labour needs

-Without a trade deal, goods and people entering the UK from the EU will be subject to full immigration checks.
-This could mean that you have a need to reduce your labour as you have no goods to sell or materials to manufacture your goods.
+Changes to immigration checks for goods and people entering the UK from the EU could mean that you need to reduce your workforce as you have no goods to sell or materials to manufacture your goods.
 This could be for a short period of time or it could be for longer.

 The contract of employment (and specifically the written particulars) is an important document in allowing you flexibility as an employer to deal with reduced labour needs as and when required.
 Ensuring that you build agility into the contract will save you time later on deciding what payments and options are available to your employees.

 There are four options to consider as follows:

 - Short-time working